-The COVID-19 pandemic has changed our world expeditiously and enduringly.
-People have to maintain an appropriate social distance while almost every financial activity has to be refrained.
+The COVID-19 pandemic has changed our world rapidly and enduringly.
+People have to maintain an appropriate social distance while refraining from almost all everyday activities.
 Educators around the globe are striving to make education possible in this turbulent time.
 Blended learning and online learning have now become the axes of modern education.
 It is time for us to take this critical moment as an opportunity to re-examine our educational goals and rethink possible pedagogies.
-In light of this, it is necessary and urgent for educators, education researchers and related parties to keep up with new normal in education.
-The scholarly field has researched on the effectiveness of implementing sustainability and time-based learning models with help from emerging technologies.
-Numerous institutions have started exploring how to make learning more visible when physical contacts are to be avoided.
-Below are some of the school examples and scholarly work that can be of references.
+In light of this, it is necessary and urgent for educators, education researchers and related parties to keep pace with the new normal in education.
+The scholarly field has researched the effectiveness of implementing sustainable and accessible learning models with help from emerging technologies.
+Numerous institutions have started exploring how to make learning more visible when physical contact is to be avoided.

 Highly-cited Academic Articles

-(*Based on the analysed result on Web of Science)
+(Based on analysed results on Web of Science)

 Ross, J., Gallagher, M. S., & Macleod, H. (2013).
 Making distance visible: Assembling nearness in an online distance learning programme.
 International Review of Research in Open and Distributed Learning, 14(4), 51-67.